Albany High School (New York)

-History

 Prior to 1974, Albany had two high schools, Albany High and the former Philip Schuyler High School in the South End.
 The schools merged for the 1974-75 school year as Albany High, located at 700 Washington Avenue.
 Albany High School is since then the only comprehensive public high school in the city.

 Until 2011, Albany High was divided into two large administrative divisions known as the "North House" and the "South House."
 Each house had its own cafeteria and administrative offices.
 In 2011, the school created four themed learning communities referred to as academies (Citizenship Academy, Discovery Academy, Innovation Academy and Leadership Academy); all students are assigned to one of the academies.

 In November 2015, city voters narrowly rejected a $196 million plan to renovate and expand Albany High by a close vote of 5,794 to 5,897.
 Voters approved a revised $179.9 million proposal in February 2016.
 Construction began in 2018, to be completed in four phases.
-The full Rebuilding Albany High School project is on schedule for completion in 2025.
+The full Rebuilding Albany High School project was completed prior to the 2025-26 school year.